 When you have a chronic condition, you'll likely need to see a doctor more often.
 You'll probably need more prescriptions and other health services than you would if you didn't have a chronic condition.

-Starting in 2014, you can't be denied coverage or pay higher costs for a health plan because you have a chronic condition.
+Since 2014, you can't be denied coverage or be forced to pay higher costs for a health plan because you have a chronic condition.